Gernby/raspberry-pilot/README.md

 3. Insert the microSD card into the Rasperry Pi 4 with the contacts facing "up" towards the bottom of the mainboard
 4. If you are using a local console, connect the keyboard, micro-HDMI adapter and the HDMI cable
 5. Connect the Pi to a high-power USB port via the USB A-to-C cable.
+6. Connect the Pi to a physical Ethernet connection using an Ethernet cable.
+This can be done either by connecting the Pi directly to your router or to a laptop with an unused RJ-45 port if you are familiar with the process.
-6. Allow the Pi to boot and wait at least two minutes.
+7. Allow the Pi to boot and wait at least two minutes.
 If you are using the console, wait for several lines of text to appear before attempting to log in.
-7. Locate the Pi IP address in your home WiFi router or your laptop if you are using your laptop to provide a network connection to the Pi
+8. Locate the Pi IP address in your home WiFi router or your laptop if you are using your laptop to provide a network connection to the Pi
-8. Log into the Pi using "ubuntu" for the username and "raspilot" for the password
+9. Log into the Pi using "ubuntu" for the username and "raspilot" for the password
-9. Try to `ping 8.8.8.8`.
+10. Try to `ping 8.8.8.8`.
 If successful, continue to the next section.
 If not, reboot and log in again with ubuntu/ubuntu.
-10. Use the `nmcli` command to configure all of the WiFi access points you want to use in the car (home WiFi, cellular hotsopt).
+11. Use the `nmcli` command to configure all of the WiFi access points you want to use in the car (home WiFi, cellular hotsopt).
 Run this command only once for every WiFi network name you plan to use:

 `sudo nmcli d wifi connect <SSID> password <password>`